Thakshaka/UniHope/README.md

 ## Usage

-After setting up all components, access the application through `http://localhost:3000` in your web browser.
+After setting up all components, access UniHope through `http://localhost:3000` in your web browser.

-> **⚠️ Important:**
->
-> Please be noticed that, as this is a **real-world project**, access has been intentionally limited to a smaller portion of our dataset.
+> Please be noticed that access has been intentionally limited to a smaller portion of our dataset.
 Testing is currently available for the following subjects: **Combined Mathematics, Biology, Physics, and Chemistry** and districts: **Colombo**.

 <p align="center">
     <img src="./assets/images/responsive_1.png" alt="Responsive" width="300"/>